LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D2-MoreAboutClasses.md

 ---
-title: More OOP
+title: Dice Game Programming
-description: Why using classes and encapsulation makes your code better.
+description: How to design and code the dice game for the lab assignment.
 keywords: OOP, class, encapsulation, getter, setter
 generator: Typora
 author: Brian Bird
 ---

-<h1>More About Classes and OOP&mdash;Finishing the Dice Games</h1>
+<h1>More About Classes and OOP&mdash;Creating a Dice Game</h1>

 **CS233JS Intermediate Programming: JavaScript**